Our Verdict

 Comfort and Fit

-We love the fit of the Carbide.
+I love the fit of the Carbide.
 It strikes a balance between a technical shell and a resort-specific fit; no extra bulky fabric, but enough room for several layers on those frigid lift-accessed days.
 It fits true to size for this purpose.

 Additionally, there is ample length in the arms, which can be an area of suspicion in women's specific fits.
 Similarly, this jacket incorporates plenty of room in the chest and shoulders for hiking or hard-charging skiing.
 In combination with elastic integrated into the shell material, these characteristics allow for great mobility.
 A final touch is a soft fleece lining on the collar that prevents chafing when you're all bundled up.
-We find this to be a very comfortable shell.
+I find this to be a very comfortable shell.

 Ventilation

 The most unique and effective ventilation feature of the Carbide is its three-layer waterproof/breathable shell material.
 This jacket is one of the top-performing shells regarding breathability and ventilation.
+I found I could keep it on much, more longer for the uphill when compared to just about any other jacket in the lineup.

 Style

-We like the color block and solid color options of this jacket.
+I like the color block and solid color options of this jacket.
 We tested the bright teal and dark teal combo, or the more understated navy and maroon combo both have bright taped zippers, more than enough to make you stand out effortlessly.
 If you prefer to be more understated, this jacket comes in an all-black option.

 Also, this jacket strikes a perfect balance between the look of a technical shell and a resort freeride shell.
-What we mean is that the Carbide has a long enough hemline for a relaxed look and room for layers, but enough taper that it's just as at home on the skin track.
-Overall, we feel that this jacket has one of the most versatile styles in this review and will suit you well in many environments.
+What I mean is that the Carbide has a long enough hemline for a relaxed look and room for layers, but enough taper that it's just as at home on the skin track.
+Overall, I feel that this jacket has one of the most versatile styles in this review and will suit you well in many environments.

 Features